For students attending the course Global hälsa (7.5 ECT credits) course code 2XX066

 1. Self-studies + writing a group assignment

-3. 2 week study visit to a university and healthcare services in a low- or lower middle-income country, currently Laos, Tanzania, Uganda or Vietnam.
-Please note that these countries may change due to the number of students on the course and pandemic situation.
+3. 2 week study visit to a university and healthcare services in a low- or lower middle-income country, currently Laos, Tanzania, or Uganda.
+Please note that these countries may change for each course, depending on number of students and other factors.

 What happens after I have been accepted to the course?

-About a month (in January/August) after you have been accepted to the course you will receive two emails, one where you will be requested to submit your passport information and a second one where you will be requested to prioritize countries available for the study visits.
+After you have been accepted to the course (in January/August) you will receive two emails, one where you will be requested to submit your passport information and a second one where you will be requested to prioritize countries available for the study visits.
 It is possible to prioritize friends before country ("kompis-val").
 The course leaders will try to accommodate your wishes but cannot make any guarantees as they will ultimately determine the final distribution of students to the specific countries.
 You will receive an email with the information on what country you will travel to.
 This is usually sent out a week before the introduction lecture in the beginning of the semester.
 Do not book your flight ticket until the course administrators has confirmed that you can do it!

 Language